pixincreate/Automeet/README.md

 - Change ```end_class``` dependency from ```xpath``` to ```aria-label``` just to avoid exceptions like ```NoSuchElementException```.
 - Fix ```IndexError``` at ```lastclass```.
 - Fix rare ```ValueError``` when meetings ends at less then 1m 30s to the next scheduled meeting.
+- Waiting time for upcoming session is now made visible.
 #